One dimensional commutative groups definable in algebraically closed valued fields and in the pseudo-local fields: Preliminaries

 Similarly the notations $E_0$, $E_0^-$, $E_r$ and $E_r^-$ are understood to be relative to a minimal Weierstrass equation for $E$.

-We mention that in case $K$ is a valued field with residue characteristic not $2$ or $3$ and $2$ and $3$ divisible value group then an elliptic curve over $K$ has good or multiplicative reduction, by the criterion in Proposition III.2.5 of \cite{silverman-1}.
+We mention that in case $K$ is a valued field with residue characteristic not $2$ or $3$ and $2$- and $3$-divisible value group then an elliptic curve over $K$ has good or multiplicative reduction, by the criterion in \cite[Proposition III.2.5]{silverman-1}.